antonsoroko/flaskapimongo/README.md

 # flaskapimongo

-The test task - json api application based on flash and mongodb.
+The test task - JSON API application based on flask and mongodb.
 See task description  [here](DESCRIPTION.md).

 Start with:
 ```